Irrelon/ForerunnerDB/readme.md

 #### $count
 > Version >= 1.3.326

+> This is equivalent to MongoDB's $size operator but please see below for usage.

 Selects documents based on the length (count) of items in an array inside a document.